opencog/atomspace/Design-Notes.md

   drain of upstream, refilling the hoarder, just before drawing on it.
-  So a design maintaining temporal consistency, but lacking the power to be a driving engine, pulling/draining forever, independent of exernal forces.  i.e. unlike DrainLink, there's no thread that pulls.
+  So a design maintaining temporal consistency, but lacking the power to be a driving engine, pulling/draining forever, independent of external forces.  i.e. unlike DrainLink, there's no thread that pulls.
 * There's no `DrainValue`.
 * `FlatStream` seems to hint at being a general streaming API.
 With flaws discussed earlier.